Maidstone (film): Chapter Two: The Director

 Kingsley continues auditioning women and critiquing them heavily.
 He asks the women if they would be prepared to take off their clothes if the film called for it.
 At the same time, the High Officials provide psychoanalytic theories of Kingsley.
-They mention that Kingsley lives in New York, is separated from his wife and has had no contact with his five children.
+They mention that Kingsley lives in New York, is separated from his wife Chula Mae and has had no contact with his five children.
 One official wants to know Kingsley's position on Red China, Soviet Russia, the new African states, Israel and the Arab states, presumably in reference to his presidential campaign.
 They introduce Mrs. Oswald, who works for Kingsley, because she knows the most about him.
 She claims that she knows as much about Kingsley as do everyone else.
 The High Officials mention the Buñuel movie, and then first mention assassination.
 The chapter concludes with a backyard boxing fight between Kingsley and Raoul Rey O'Houlihan.
 Kingsley demands not to be hit in his face because he will appear in his own film.